police-boxHistory and versioning

 Comparing versions

-To select a range of versions to compare, use the icons located on each project version.
+To select a range of versions to compare, use the icons Align End icon, Align Space Even icon, or Align Start icon located on each project version.
 Noting that project versions are listed in chronological order, with the newest at the top and older versions lower down the list, these icons perform the following actions:

-: this icon appears for versions in the middle of the current comparison range.
-It provides a drop-down menu offering
+Align Space Even icon provides a drop-down menu offering either of the two options.
+This icon appears for versions in the middle of the current comparison range.

 How to restore a single file to a previous version